lsst-dm/dm_dev_guide/docs/package_docs.rst

 6. "Python Reference"
 7. "C++ Reference"

-To implement this pattern, every package's ``index.rst`` should follow this basic template:
+To implement this pattern, every package's :file:`index.rst` should follow this basic template:

 .. code-block:: rst